agucova/sso-uc/README.md

 # UC SSO Helper 🔐

-A python library for easily authenticating to services protected by UC Chile"s SSO system.
+A python library for easily authenticating to services protected by UC Chile's SSO system.

 ## Installation